CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

       * O﻿ne trainee posts something on the cohort Slack (for example, do you like Slack? or What is your favourite colour?)

-      * Every trainee must reply to it - this exercise is only finished if we have the same number of replies as the number of trainees in the class!
+      * Every trainee must reply to it - this exercise only finishes if we have the same number of replies as the number of trainees in the class!
   - name: Emojis express a lot
     time: 10
     goal: Understand the meaning of emojis
     content: >-
-      In pairs play the Emoji communication game.
+      In pairs, play the Emoji communication game.

-      * One person writes a message only using emojis on the cohort channel and tags their pair
+      * One person writes a message only using emojis on the cohort channel and tags their pair.

-      * The other person tries to understand it and writes the answer in the thread
+      * The other person tries to understand it and writes the answer in the thread.

       * Continue the conversation in the thread until it makes sense.

-      * Then they switch roles - the person who was answering the message writes a new message on that thread and tags their pair
+      * Then they switch roles - the person answering the message writes a new message on that thread and tags their pair.

       * And repeat
   - name: Let's practice reacting to a message with an emoji